The TIPS Model

 By integrating the TIPS™ framework, The Institute is able to engage, align and become agile in co-creating new workplace realities with students and sponsors.
 The framework enables The Institute to offer a truly tailored service to meet its client’s ever changing organisational performance needs.

-The Institute offers Certificate, Diploma, Masters, Bachelors and PhD qualifications in the Management of Technology, Innovation, People, Systems (TIPS™).
+The Institute offers Higher Certificate, Diploma, Bachelors and Doctorate qualifications in the Management of Technology and Innovation.

 THE MANAGEMENT OF TECHNOLOGY (MOT)